Quansight-Labs/quansight-labs-site/posts/2021/04/rethinking-jupyter-documentation.md

 from the cutting (or even bleeding) edge, please feel free to try it out and open issues/pull request.

-It also need to be better documented [sic], I'm hoping to use papyri itself to document papyri; but it needs to be a bit more mature for that.
+It also need to be better documented (pun intended), I'm hoping to use papyri itself to document papyri; but it needs to be a bit more mature for that.

 Stay tune for more news, I'll try to explain how it works in more details in a follow-up post, and discuss some of the advantages (and draw back) this project has.